Sleepy Hollow, New York: Beekman Town

 Meanwhile, Beekman Town's closest neighbor, Tarrytown, was developing as a trading center on the Albany Post Road and a commercial port on the Hudson River.
 The Industrial Revolution brought to it a railway station on the Hudson River Railroad, industrial mills, banks, and throngs of new people.
 Eventually, the industrial boom started spilling over into Beekman Town.
 Constructed between 1837 and 1842, the first Croton Aqueduct, New York City’s original water supply system, passed through Beekman Town as part of its route to the city.
 It was built primarily by Irish immigrants (as was the Hudson River Railroad), many of whom settled in the village.
+Washington Irving wrote to his friends that aqueduct builders claimed that on their walks back from taverns in the night, they saw headless apparitions around Sleepy Hollow.

+Before and during the U.S. Civil War, the Underground Railroad ran through the neighboring Tarrytown.
+Tarrytown's famous Foster Memorial AME Zion Church served as a vital Underground Railroad stop.
+Known as the “Freedom Church," it provided food and shelter to escaped slaves en route to Canada.
+Company H of the 32nd New York Infantry Regiment that served in the Union Army during the Civil War was composed exclusively of volunteers from the Tarrytown area, including Beekmantown.
+They fought in the First Battle of Bull Run, the Peninsular Campaign, and the Battles of South Mountain, Antietam, and Chancellorsville; and their letters home were often published in local newspapers.
+Many of them are buried in the Sleepy Hollow Cemetery, where the Civil War Soldiers Monument was erected in 1890 in their honor.
+Its granite base is topped by a 7-foot-6-inch bronze statue of a Union infantry soldier standing at "parade rest"; bronze plaques on the base list some 240 names.